cis3296f22/001-connect4group2/README.md

 ----------------------------------------------------------------------------------------------------
 # 🎮 How to play
+- The goal of this game is to be the first to get four pieces in a horizontal, vertical, or diagonal line.
 - Players must alternate turns, and only one coin can be dropped in each turn.
 - Players must connect 4 of the same colored coin in a row to win.
 - Only one piece is played at a time.